shyanukant/Shyanukant/README.md

 - 👋 Hi, I’m @Shyanukant
-- 👀 I’m interested in web 3.0 program.
+- 👀 I’m interested in Data Science and web 3.0 program.
-- 🌱 I’m currently learning python and blockchain.
+- 🌱 I’m currently learning Data Science and Web 3.0 Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain Dev and Data Scientist.
-- 📫 How to reach me ...
+- 📫 instagram.com/shyanukant , facebook.com/shyanukant, Discord - SHYANU#5275

 <!---
 Shyanukant/Shyanukant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.